 When both figure and land are off-center, both paths must be worked — but not always simultaneously.
 The sequencing depends on which dimension is feeding the other.

-A person who is the Guardsman in the Rapids — defended but internally flooded — cannot simply open the gate.
-Opening prematurely would release the flood outward.
+A person who is the Gatekeeper in the Rapids — defended but internally flooded — cannot simply open the gate.
+Allowing prematurely would release the flood outward.
 The water must calm first.
-Regulating before Opening: calm the Rapids into the Spring, then lower the visor.
-The mythic frame names this as “calm the water before opening the gate” — an image understood immediately that explains why “just open up” is not the answer.
+Regulating before Allowing: calm the Rapids into the Spring, then allow the gate to open.
+The mythic frame names this as “calm the water before allowing the gate to open” — an image understood immediately that explains why “just open up” is not the answer.

 Conversely, the Obsessor in the Storm — fixated attention in a racing mind — may need Softening before Releasing, because the mental turbulence feeds the fixation.
 Quiet the Storm first.
 Then the Obsessor can begin to loosen the grip.